-Course Title/Code COMPUTATIONAL FLUID DYNAMICS( MAH612B) Course Type Elective (Deptt.)
-L-T-P Structure 4-0-0 Credits 4 4 Course Objective To familiarize students with basic concepts of computational fl uid dynamics.
-Course Outcomes (COs) CO1 appropriate model equations to investigate the flow.
-CO2 Demonstrate the ability to simplify a real fluid-flow system into a simplified model problem, to select the proper governing equations for the physics involved in the system, to solve for the flow, to investigate the fluid-flow behavior, and to understand the results.
-Skill Development СОЗ Demonstrate the ability to analyze a flow field to determine various quantities of interest, such as flow rates, heat fluxes, pressure drops, losses, etc., using flow visualization and analysis tools.
+Course Title/Code COMPUTATIONAL FLUID DYNAMICS(COMPUTATIONAL FLUID DYNAMICS(MAH612B) Course Type Elective (Deptt.)
+L-T-P Structure 4-0-0 Credits 4 Course Objective To familiarize students with basic concepts of computational fluctures of computational fluctures of the students with basic concepts of computational fluctures of the students with basic concepts with basi uid dynamics.
+Course Outcomes (COs) Mapping CO1 Demonstrate an ability to recognize the type of fluid flow that is occurring in a particular physical system and to use the appropriate model equations to investigate the flow.
+Skill Development CO2 Demonstrate the ability to simplify a real fluid-flow system into a simplified model problem, to select the proper governing equations for the physics involved in the system, to solve for the flow, to investigate the fluid-flow behavior, and to understand the results.
+Skill Development CO3 Demonstrate the ability to analyze a flow field to determine various quantities of interest, such as flow rates, heat fluxes, pressure drops, losses, etc., using flow visualization and analysis tools.
 Skill Development Prerequisites (if any) N.A